-Rules on cancellation of purchases – rules, publicly submitted and confirmed by the Merchant, regulating cancellation of purchases of goods and/or services made in the E-shop of the Merchant.
+Rules on cancellation of purchases – rules, publicly submitted and confirmed by the Merchant, regulating the cancellation of purchases of goods and/or services made in the E-shop of the Merchant.

-Interface – interface (software) between Paysera and the Merchant, securing reception of Transaction authorization messages and administration of Cards in real time.
+Interface – the interface (software) between Paysera and the Merchant, securing reception of Transaction authorisation messages and administration of Cards in real-time.

-Transaction – a financial action performed to carry out the purchase of goods or services on the E-shop using the Card.
+Transaction – a financial action performed to carry out the purchase of goods or services in the E-shop using the Card.

 Transaction data – information on the Transaction and information about the Card used for the Transaction and identification of the Cardholders.

 1. The service of collection of payments via the Internet with payment cards provides the Merchant with the possibility to collect payments from Buyers using Cards indicated in the System.

-3. Prior using this service, the Merchant shall submit Paysera:
+3. Prior to using this service, the Merchant shall submit to Paysera:

 3.1. their Project, filled out in the System;